koosvary/Iconic/docs/index.md

 `iconic-cli` takes a single input file, a population size and a number of generations.
-*Versions `0.8.0` and above also requires a list of primitives identified by their symbol.*

 While running it prints the current progress as a percentage of generations elapsed versus total generations, the current least error and smallest size, and the total amount of time elapsed.